unraid/docs/docs/unraid-os/manual/tools.md

 ## 3rd Party Tools

 **DISCLAMER**: The tools listed here are not provided or supported by Limetech.
-There is always a risk that installing one /f these tools can cause system instability (although tis is unlikely for the more widely used ones)
+There is always a risk that installing one of these tools can cause system instability (although it is unlikely for the more widely used ones)

-The unRaid community is very active and has contributed a wide variety of additional tools to add extra functionality to an unRaid server.
+The Unraid community is very active and has contributed a wide variety of additional tools to add extra functionality to an Unraid server.
 The following section covers some of the more commonly installed 3rd party tools.
 It is by no means an exhaustive list but will give an indication of the breadth of the tools available

 These 3rd party tools would normally be installed by using Community Applications (the Apps tab).
-Such tools will each have a support thread in the Plugins Support section of the unRaid GUI and users should use this thread to raise queries, concerns, or suggestions for improvement.
+Such tools will each have a support thread in the Plugins Support section of the Unraid GUI and users should use this thread to raise queries, concerns, or suggestions for improvement.

 ### Unraid OS